-The serial port of the DAC34H84 is a flexible serial interface which communicates with industry standard microprocessors and microcontrollers.
-The interface provides read/write access to all registers used to define the operating modes of DAC34H84.
-It is compatible with most synchronous transfer formats and can be configured as a 3 or 4 pin interface by sif4_ena in register config2.
-In both configurations, SCLK is the serial interface input clock and SDENB is serial interface enable.
-For 3 pin configuration, SDIO is a bidirectional pin for both data in and data out.
-For 4 pin configuration, SDIO is data in only and SDO is data out only.
+The serial port of the DAC34SH84 is a flexible serial interface which communicates with industry-standard microprocessors and microcontrollers.
+The interface provides read/write access to all registers used to define the operating modes of the DAC34SH84.
+It is compatible with most synchronous transfer formats and can be configured as a three- or four-pin interface by $sif4_ena$ in register config2.
+In both configurations, SCLK is the serial-interface input clock and SDENB is serial-interface enable.
+For the three-pin configuration, SDIO is a bidirectional pin for both data in and data out.
+For the four-pin configuration, SDIO is data-in only and SDO is data-out only.
 Data is input into the device with the rising edge of SCLK.
+Data is output from the device on the falling edge of SCLK.

-Each read/write operation is framed by signal SDENB (Serial Data Enable Bar) asserted low.
+Each read/write operation is framed by the serial-data enable bar (SDENB) signal asserted low.
 The first frame byte is the instruction cycle which identifies the following data transfer cycle as read or write as well as the 7-bit address to be accessed.
 Table 1 indicates the function of each bit in the instruction cycle and is followed by a detailed description of each bit.
-The data transfer cycle consists of two bytes
+The data transfer cycle consists of two bytes.